 It can be an in-store customer journey, a digital one, or even a combination of both (e.g. “ROPO”, Research Online purchase Offline).

 The journey is a broader notion than the "Path to Purchase" because it takes into account the “pre-purchase” and “post-purchase” dimensions and focuses on the customer experience as a whole.

 But with the development of the Internet and the uses linked to digital, the customer journey is richer but also more complex process to follow.

 You have to be present online and offline, multiplying the points of contact, transforming the country road into a highway network, the classic customer journey into an omnichannel customer journey.

-The main goal is always to create the marketing strategies for the best customer experience following the success of a good customer journey.
+The main goal is always to create the marketing strategies for the best customer experience following the success of a good customer lifecycle.
 Truly understanding and mapping the customer’s journey & needs is key and if done right, could lead to extreme success.

 What are the phases of customer journey?